 Read, what Microsoft MVPs says about the software

-SQL Server Database Repair software allows saving multiple database tables simultaneously.
+1. Batch Repair Multiple Database Tables at Once: SQL Server Database Repair software allows saving multiple database tables simultaneously.
 This saves time as well as efforts, and the entire recovery process is accomplished in a seamless manner.

-The major benefit is that the software allows saving the repaired objects into multiple file formats.
+2. Multiple File Saving Options: Allows saving the repaired objects into multiple file formats.
 Therefore, after recovery, the database files can be accessed using independent applications.
 When stored in HTML, CSV, and XLS file formats, the data can be previewed without connecting to the SQL Server.

-Application auto-checks the SQL Server version: however, if the file is severely corrupted, you can select the SQL Server edition manually under “Select Database Versions” section.
+1. Application auto-checks the SQL Server version: however, if the file is severely corrupted, you can select the SQL Server edition manually under “Select Database Versions” section.
 If the selected version of the Server database file is invalid, the tool will display “Invalid database version, Select the appropriate database version” message.

-It is important to select an accurate database version for the selected file to proceed further with the SQL Server database repair process.
+2. It is important to select an accurate database version for the selected file to proceed further with the SQL Server database repair process.